aeturrell/coding-for-economists/best-practice-coding.md

 ![jpg](https://pbs.twimg.com/media/D8z-M_dVUAA6NOh?format=jpg&name=medium)

-If you want examples of what can go wrong using Excel, look no further than the famous [Reinhart and Rogoff Excel error](https://theconversation.com/the-reinhart-rogoff-error-or-how-not-to-excel-at-economics-13646_), where they didn't select all cells (it's harder to make this kind of mistake with real programming languages, though of course not impossible), the time when a first-year law associated [added extra 179 contracts](https://www.abajournal.com/news/article/excel_error_by_a_cleary_gottlieb_associate_alters_lehman_asset_deal1) to an agreement to buy Lehman Brothers assets, or when the UK [under-counted the number](https://www.bbc.co.uk/news/technology-54423988) of coronavirus cases by *16,000* because their Excel spreedsheet wasn't big enough.
+If you want examples of what can go wrong using Excel, look no further than the famous [Reinhart and Rogoff Excel error](https://theconversation.com/the-reinhart-rogoff-error-or-how-not-to-excel-at-economics-13646_), where they didn't select all cells (it's harder to make this kind of mistake with real programming languages, though of course not impossible), the time when a first-year law associate [added an extra 179 contracts](https://www.abajournal.com/news/article/excel_error_by_a_cleary_gottlieb_associate_alters_lehman_asset_deal1) to an agreement to buy Lehman Brothers assets, or when the UK [under-counted the number](https://www.bbc.co.uk/news/technology-54423988) of coronavirus cases by *16,000* because their Excel spreedsheet wasn't big enough.
 In programming, the dataset limitation is the size of your computer's hard drive (and even then, you can jump onto the cloud).

 In the majority of cases, the best data file format for your project is CSV--certainly for outputting final results.
 Everyone can open a CSV file, no matter what analytical tool or operating system they are using.
 As a storage format, it’s unlikely to change.
 Without going into the mire of [different encodings](http://kunststube.net/encoding/), save it with the UTF-8 encoding (note that this is not the default encoding in Windows).

 Do not use Stata's .dta format for storing data, especially long term.
 For one thing, the format changes with the version of Stata.
 You do not want your data to depend on what version of software you're using!
-Second, it has the downsides of only being able to be opened by special tools (including `pd.read_stata()`) without the benefits of lightning fast input and output, or a small size of file on disk.
+Second, it isn't very interoperable across tools (although you can use `pd.read_stata()` in Python).
+Third, it is not very efficient in the way that it uses disk space.

-Although open source, I also don't recommend the statistical language R's RDS format or Python's pickle format, because neither are easily accessible from other tools.
+Although open source and compressed, I also don't recommend the statistical language R's RDS format or Python's pickle format, because neither are easily accessible from other tools.
 These are okay for intermediate data within a project that won't persist, but you could also use parquet for that, which is cross-platform.

 And if you're working with big data, I *strongly* recommend the parquet file format.
 In most programming languages, it's [blazing fast](https://ursalabs.org/blog/2019-10-columnar-perf/) for input/output and packs down to a very efficient size.
 For example, a file saved in parquet might be 10 times smaller than the same .dta file; in tests, a 114 Mb parquet file was a whopping 4.68 GB in R's RDS format.
 If you're using cloud or have a small laptop, these space-savings add up.
 Better yet, parquet is available across a wide range of tools and languages including Python, R, Ruby, C++, Java, and Go.
 (Worth saying that parquet won't always be the right choice, but it's a great default for big data.)